JoshnaPR/489-WebDev/README.md

 Hannah Garcia, Joshna Prasanna Raghavan, Khushi Panchal & Trisha Teredesai

+# Running Code:
+Ensure that you have all packages/modules installed by running npm install.
+To start the application via localhost:3000 on the browser, run nodemon server.js in the terminal.

 # Details:
 - Users can browse for local restaurants.
 Users can be shown restaurants according to their distance from an entered delivery address.
 We can additionally implement a sorting system, such as within a 1-mile radius, 5-mile radius, etc.
 - Restaurant profiles with pictures, customer reviews, and directions.
 For the simple implementation and examples, we can put in sample profiles for some restaurants or user reviews to provide a preview of what the site would look like.